top of page

 Since 2022, MEI's staff have been active on the national and international scene participating at United Nations' events.
 Executive Director, Benetick Kabua Maddison, along with MEI staff Marcina Langrine, Marino Morris, and Matthew John, participated in the 1st and 2nd Meetings of the States Parties to the Treaty on the Prohibition of Nuclear Weapons in Vienna, Austria (2022), and in New York City (2023).
 MEI also participated at the U.N. conference on the Prohibition of Nuclear Weapons in NYC, and collaborated with the RMI Mission in Geneva, Switzerland on a Human Rights Declaration.
 In 2023 Maddison participated in a Youth G-7 meeting in Japan, and along with Matthew John and Marino Morris, participated with on a three week speaking tour of Germany.
 Benetick addressed the General Assembly in NYC on the International Day for the Elimination of Nuclear Weapons (see video).

-2MSP 2023: The MEI team, accompanied by Marshallese band MARK Harmony, recently concluded a week's worth of meetings and speaking engagements at the 2nd Meeting of States Parties in NYC.
-Maddison was also recognized as a 2023 Nuclear Free Freedom Award laureate.
+The MEI team, accompanied by Marshallese band MARK Harmony, participated in a week's worth of meetings and speaking engagements at the 2nd Meeting of States Parties on the Treaty on the Prohibition of Nuclear Weapons in NYC.
+Maddison was also recognized as a 2023 Nuclear Free Freedom Award laureate during the week in NYC.

 MEI also works closely with Marshallese youth, who, growing up in diaspora, are not taught this shared history.
 We use art as activism to help teach Marshallese youth and facilitate their outreach to their own community and the general public.
 We continue to work with talented Marshallese fellows as part of the Youth for Nuclear Justice project in 2023.
 MEI also collaborates with national and international organizations to raise awareness of the consequences of nuclear weapons' production and testing and to amplify youth voices from affected communities around the world.
 MEI is a proud recipient of an Equity Rises Grant through the Ploughshares Fund and an ICAN, Nuclear Truth Project, and RTT/NAPF partner.